DappCoderr/Cadence-Fun/doc/docs/Module 1/Lesson 3.md

 NOTE:- It is used when the value is a resource.
 ```

 That's a quick overview of common Cadence operators.
+Don't worry if you don't understand everything right now.
+We'll see these operators in action as we build our game.